anms23/aspose-imaging-probe/howto_filter_image.md

 ---
-title: How to filter an image
+title: How to filter an image with Aspose.Imaging program library
-description: Library for image editing.
-Photo editing automation.
-Image manipulation by NET (C#) program.
-Filter an image.
+description: Filter an image.
+Apply Rectangular, Sharpen, Motion, Smoothing, Blur, and Median filters.
 keywords: [edit a photo, edit an image, filter photo, rectangle filter, sharpen filter, Gauss blur]
 ---

-# How to filter an image
+# How to filter an image with Aspose.Imaging program library

 You can select different filter types: `SmallRectangular`, `BigRectangular`, `Sharpen`, `MotionWiener`, `BilateralSmoothing`, `GaussBlur`, `GaussWiener` and `Median` to edit a photo or image.
 The Rectangle filters create the effect of putting a special glass before a camera through which we can see the picture with different filtered views.
 To filter photo with a Rectangle filter just set the rectangle dimensions and then apply them to your image by using [Filter](https://reference.aspose.com/imaging/net/aspose.imaging/rasterimage/filter/) method with two options.
 The first option is a Rectangle object and the second is filter type [options](https://reference.aspose.com/imaging/net/aspose.imaging.imagefilters.filteroptions/).
 If you would like to apply a filter for a vector image, you need to rasterize it before: